 How the Club 49 Cup works

 Each team faces its in-state rival 12 times throughout the season.
 Scoring will follow the NAHL points system: two points for a regulation, overtime, or shootout win.
-Shootout losers are awarded one point.
-In the event of a tie, the Club 49® Cup will follow the NAHL’s regular season tie-breaking policy.
+Overtime/shootout losers are awarded one point.
+In the event of a tie at the end of the regular season, the Club 49® Cup will follow the NAHL’s regular season tie-breaking policy.

 The winner will host the Club 49® Cup and maintain possession of the cylindric trophy that pays homage to the Stanley Cup throughout the following season.